markfinger/js-host/README.md

 ### Handling errors

-You should try to gracefully handle any errors encountered as uncaught errors will cause the host to assume the worst and exit immediately.
-If you encounter an error condition, pass an `Error` instance to `cb`, and let the host handle it.
+You should try to gracefully handle any errors encountered as uncaught errors may cause the host to assume the worst and exit immediately.
+If you encounter an error condition, pass an `Error` object to `cb`, and let the host handle it.
 If you need to execute code that may throw errors, use a try/catch, pass the error to the host, and exit your function.
 For example:

 ```javascript